 A review of records concerning complaints evidenced that complaints had been managed in accordance with best practice guidance.
-A review of records confirmed that no complaints had been received since the previous inspection.
+A system was in place to undertake a complaints audit to identify trends, drive quality improvement and to enhance service provision.

-Discussion with Mrs Devine confirmed that an incident policy and procedure was in place which includes the reporting arrangements to RQIA.
-Mrs Devine confirmed that incidents are effectively documented and investigated in line with legislation.
+Discussion with the practice manager confirmed that an incident policy and procedure was in place which includes the reporting arrangements to RQIA.
+The practice manager confirmed that incidents are effectively documented and investigated in line with legislation.
 All relevant incidents are reported to RQIA and other relevant organisations in accordance with legislation and RQIA Statutory Notification of Incidents and Deaths.
 Arrangements are in place to audit adverse incidents to identify trends and improve service provided.